zzhangjii/learning-library/ospa-library/github-ideas/pandoc-tips.md

 * I use a Mac so only the command-line is an option
 * Dan and Eugenio have tried the MS Word plug-in "writage" [http://writage.com](http://writage.com/)
 * Remember this is open source and you get what you pay for... - issues we've seen so far
-  * Images get converted to .tiff and .png (not sure what criteria is used)
+  * Images get converted to .tiff and .png (seems to be an issue only on Macs; not sure what criteria is used)
   * "Stray" characters sometimes appear (usually on lines by themselves)
   * I found case where the CASE of some words was altered, usually in headings and titles
   * We've heard reports that tables take lots of additional work after conversion